kubernetes/ingress-nginx/docs/user-guide/third-party-addons/opentracing.md

 # Specifies the header prefix used to propagate baggage.
 Must be a string.
 Default: uberctx-
 jaeger-tracer-baggage-header-prefix

+# Specifies the propagation format used by the tracer
+jaeger-propagation-format

 # specifies the port to use when uploading traces, Default 8126
 datadog-collector-port